 NAKIVO can be installed on Windows, Linux, and NAS.
-To install NAKIVO Backup & Replication on Windows platform, run the NAKIVO Backup & Replication installer and click Install.
-This is explained in the Video tutorial here.
+To install NAKIVO Backup & Replication on the Windows platform, run the NAKIVO Backup & Replication installer and click Install.
+This is explained in the video tutorial here.

-NAKIVO has 3 main components, and those are Director, Transporter, and Backup Repository.
-When you select FULL Installation then, all the three components will get automatically installed.
-Following are the configuration which I selected for installation.
+NAKIVO has three main components: Director, Transporter, and Backup Repository.
+When you select FULL Installation, all three parts will automatically get installed.
+Following are the configuration that I chose for installation.

 What is a NAKIVO Transporter?

 A Transporter is a service that runs actual backup, replication, and recovery tasks.
 These components are also responsible for the management of backup repositories.